 Christmas is a Christian holiday - if you're not in the club, then buzz off.
 Celebrate Yule instead or dance around in druid robes for the solstice.
 Go light a big log, go wassailing and falalaing until you fall down, eat figgy pudding until you puke, but don't mess with the Messiah.

 , at the opposite end of the Christian spectrum from Unitarians, Keillor joined the Episcopal Church as an adult.
 Though he affects a charming, avuncular manner while spinning yarns from fictional Lake Woebegon on NPR's Prairie Home Companion

 When the "Jewish guys trashing up the malls" column appeared in the Minneapolis Star Tribune, a friend of editorial page editor D. J. Tice wrote to ask why he decided to run it.
-Dice replied:
+Dice replied

 We discussed the column and whether it crossed the line, aware that it had already stirred controversy.
 We decided it was not anti-Semitic, not least because Keillor spread his nastiness so widely, the way many Christians (and others) try to spread good will at this time of year.
 He is a regular presence on our Sunday page, with a substantial following, and our bar is very high for spiking a regular column.

 In no case, however, does our publishing a column... imply any endorsement of its message.
 We publish pieces that we think are provocative and/or illuminating.
 Sometimes what is illuminated is not exactly what the writer intended, and the reaction to Keillor's piece suggests this may be one of those times.
 Wouldn't you agree that readers with eyes to see may have learned something from this piece?

 For my part, Keillor is welcome to his narrow, misanthropic Christmas.
 I hope the real spirit of the season reaches him someday.